phossa/phossa-shared/README.md

 Features
 ---

-- Exceptions
+- Exception

-  All phossa related packages implements `Phossa\Shared\Exception\ExceptionInterface`.
+  All phossa packages implements `Phossa\Shared\Exception\ExceptionInterface`.
-  To extend phossa shared exceptions,
+  To extend phossa exceptions,

     ```php
     <?php
     namespace Phossa\Cache\Exception;

-    use \Phossa\Shared\Exception\BadMethodCallException as BMException;

-    class BadMethodCallException extends BMException
+    class BadMethodCallException extends
+        \Phossa\Shared\Exception\BadMethodCallException
     {
     }

     ```

-- Messages
+- Message

+  `MessageAbstract` class is the base class for all `Message` classes for all phossa packages.

+  - Define your own `Message` class

-  `Message` class is used to convert message code into human-readable messages.
+  `Message` class is used to convert message code into human-readable messages, and *MUST* define its own property `$messages`.
-  Any subclass *MUST* define its own property `$messages`.
-Message loader maybe used to load different message mapping such as language files.
-Message formatter maybe used to output message in different format.

     ```php
     <?php